zalfarero/zalfarero.github.io/about.md

 permalink: /about/
 ---

-Web developer studying frontend and all of the other toppings included with it
+Web developer that loves frontend and all of the other toppings included with it.

 Studying current version of angular.
 Having fun with wallabyjs